GoutamAdityan/PRO-TECHT/docs/UI-REDESIGN.md

 # UI Grand Redesign Feature

-This document outlines the comprehensive visual redesign applied across the ServiceBridge application, focusing on a bold, modern, and elegant aesthetic with enhanced user experience and accessibility.
+This document outlines the comprehensive visual redesign applied across the Pro-Techt application, focusing on a bold, modern, and elegant aesthetic with enhanced user experience and accessibility.

 ## Design Principles